beckynevin/EVE/README.md

 ## Installing the ciao_knodle environment

-Before running any of the notebooks or downloading event files, you must have ciao-4.13 installed as an anaconda environment.
+Before running any of the notebooks or downloading event files, you must have ciao-4.13 (the Chandra Interactive Analysis of Operations software package) installed as an anaconda environment.
 The EVE package also requires hyperscreen, caldb, marx as well as certain pip-installed modules from knodle.
 I therefore created one combined environment named ciao_knodle.
 It can be installed using the following line with the environment.yml file in this repo (environment_ciao_plus_knodle.yml):

 ```
 conda env create -f environment_ciao_plus_knodle.yml